wbrowar/craft-admin-bar/README.md

 #### 12-Column
 `'layout' => 'columns_12',`

 The default layout is a 12-column grid.
+Use CSS to design the layout of the widget content however you'd like.

 #### Center
 `'layout' => 'center',`